 The Complainant contends that it has satisfied each of the elements required under the Policy for a transfer of the disputed domain name.

 B. Respondent

 The Respondent did not reply to the Complainant's contentions.
-The Center only received an informal email communication from the Respondent on December 9, 2023, only in English language, stating that the "disputed domain name has been cancelled".
+The Center only received informal email communications from the Respondent on April 8 and 9, 2024 in English and Turkish language, stating mainly the following: